Recreational therapy: Credentialing

 The National Council for Therapeutic Recreation Certification, a charter member of the National Organization for Competency Assurance (NOCA), also provides a certification that expires after 5 years.
+"NCTRC was founded to protect the consumer of recreational therapy services and the public at large, resulting in many benefits to the public, the profession, the individual practitioner, and the organization."
 Those who are certified must apply for re-certification at the end of the expiration period.
 Specialty certification is now available in five areas.
 Health and human service professionals who acquire a higher level of knowledge and more advanced skills provide the consumer with a greater depth of service compared to individuals who practice at less advanced levels.
 Specialization is well recognized within professional practice and has become the norm within the health and human service delivery system today.
-The median salary for recreational therapists in the United States was estimated $44,839 a year in 2011.
+The median salary for recreational therapists in the United States was estimated $51,330 a year in 2022.
 This number may vary slightly based on specific geographic region, years of experience, and type of employing agency.